jetify-com/devbox/docs/app/docs/guides/creating_plugins.md

 {
   "name": "mongodb",
   "version": "0.0.1",
-  "readme": "Plugin for the [`mongodb`](https://www.nixhub.io/packages/mongodb) package.
+  "description": "Plugin for the [`mongodb`](https://www.nixhub.io/packages/mongodb) package.
 This plugin configures MonogoDB to use a local config file and data directory for this project, and configures a mongodb service.", "env": {
     "MONGODB_DATA": "{{.Virtenv}}/data",
     "MONGODB_CONFIG": "{{.DevboxDir}}/mongod.conf"